MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-security-identity.md

 Microsoft Edge also support Windows Integrated Authentication for authentication requests within an organization's internal network for any application that uses a browser for its authentication.
 This is supported on all versions of Windows 10 and down-level Windows.
 By default, Microsoft Edge uses the intranet zone as an allow-list for WIA.
 To configure which servers are enabled for integrated authentication, see the [AuthServerAllowlist](https://docs.microsoft.com/deployedge/microsoft-edge-policies#authserverallowlist) policy.

 To support WIA-based SSO on Microsoft Edge (version 77 and later), you might also have to do some server-side configuration.
-You will probably have to configure the ADFS property **WiaSupportedUserAgents** to add support for the new Microsoft Edge user agent string.
+You will probably have to configure the Active Directory Federation Services (AD FS) property **WiaSupportedUserAgents** to add support for the new Microsoft Edge user agent string.
 For instructions on how to do this, see [View WIASupportedUserAgent](https://docs.microsoft.com/windows-server/identity/ad-fs/operations/configure-ad-fs-browser-wia#view-wiasupporteduseragent-settings) settings and [Change WIASupportedUserAgent](https://docs.microsoft.com/windows-server/identity/ad-fs/operations/configure-ad-fs-browser-wia#change-wiasupporteduseragent-settings) settings.
 An example of the Microsoft Edge user agent string on Windows 10 is shown below, and you can learn more about the [Microsoft Edge UA string here](https://docs.microsoft.com/microsoft-edge/web-platform/user-agent-string).

 The following example of a UA string is for the latest Dev Channel build when this article was published:<br> `"Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/80.0.3951.0 Safari/537.36 Edg/80.0.334.2"`